SAP-samples/btp-azure-opensap/Week2/Unit3/README.md

 ![Open Connectors](./images/ioc_0220.png)

-With this you have successfully created a SharePoint connector instance from Open Connectors capability of SAP Business Technology Platform Integration Suite.
-You would be able to use this connector instance in Cloud Integration to integrate data from SAP system to SharePoint or build an application connecting to your SharePoint account.
+With this you have successfully created a SharePoint connector instance from Open Connectors capability of SAP Integration Suite.
+You will be able to use this connector instance in Cloud Integration to integrate data from SAP system to SharePoint or build an application connecting to your SharePoint account.

 ## Step 4 - Check out SAP API Business Hub and fetch API Key